graebnerc/DataScienceSpring23/content/_index.markdown

 # Data science using R

-## An introduction to data science using R (spring semester 2022)
+## An introduction to data science using R (fall semester 2022/23)

-This is the website for the course 'An introduction to data science using R' taught at the Europa-Unviversity Flensburg in the spring semester 2022.
+This is the website for the course 'An introduction to data science using R' taught at the Europa-University Flensburg in the fall semester 2022/23.

 All pages not under the root directory of the website are listed below.
 This includes both posted tutorials and lecture notes.
-Note that the dates do not yet correspond to the session dates, but to the dates the content was posted.
-You can also visit the list of page of a single section, e.g., [tutorials](/post/), or [lecture notes](/notes/).
+You can also visit the list of pages of a single section, e.g., [tutorials](/post/), or [lecture notes](/notes/).

-**Most recent posts:**
+**Content overview:**